 The FCA’s default position on pension transfers is explicit: assume they are unsuitable.

-In a factsheet for advisers (number 35) the FCA said: ‘Where the advice includes a pension transfer, conversion or opt-out, there may be additional requirements such as ensuring the advice is provided by or checked by a pension transfer specialist, comparing the DB scheme with the DC scheme and starting by assuming the transfer is not suitable.’
+In for advisers (number 35) the FCA said: ‘Where the advice includes a pension transfer, conversion or opt-out, there may be additional requirements such as ensuring the advice is provided by or checked by a pension transfer specialist, comparing the DB scheme with the DC scheme and starting by assuming the transfer is not suitable.’